jimo1001/helm-perspeen/README.md

 ## Helm Sources
 - `helm-source-perspeen-tabs`: List tags in the current workspace.
-- `helm-source-perspeen-workspaces`: List All workspaces.
+- `helm-source-perspeen-workspaces`: List all workspaces.
-- `helm-source-perspeen-create-workspace`: Create new workspace
+- `helm-source-perspeen-create-workspace`: Create a new workspace.

 ## Configuration
 Using [use-package](https://github.com/jwiegley/use-package):